 RECENT PRESENTATIONS AND/OR PUBLICATIONS

-Michael frequently serves as an invited Guest Lecturer regarding a range of topics, including advice to new lawyers, law firm management, catastrophic personal injury cases, and products liability.
+Michael frequently serves as an invited Guest Lecturer regarding a range of topics, including products liability and catastrophic personal injury cases.
 Most recently, Michael has participated or is scheduled to participate in the following presentations:

 - May 29, 2013; AAJ Education's Pharmaceutical and Medical Device Litigation Update Seminar; presented on a four person panel, Januvia and Byetta: Defendants, Product Overview, and Overview of Type II Diabetes.